nativescript-community/ui-collectionview/README.md

 ### Events
 * **itemLoading**
-Triggered when generating an item in the GridView.
+Triggered when generating an item in the CollectionView.

 * **itemTap**
-Triggered when the user taps on an item in the GridView.
+Triggered when the user taps on an item in the CollectionView.

 * **loadMoreItems**
 Triggered when the generated items reached the end of the items property.